-The Capacity Development Program is a set-aside activity of the Louisiana Department of Health and Hospitals Drinking Water Revolving Loan Fund (DWRLF).The Capacity Development program was established to ensure that a Public Water System (PWS) has the technical, managerial, and financial capacity to achieve, maintain, and plan for compliance with applicable drinking water standards given available resources and the characteristics of the service population.
-The program was created by the Safe Drinking Water Act (SDWA) of 1996, with the Louisiana Department of Health and Hospitals strategy being finalized in 1998.
+The Capacity Development Program is a set-aside activity of the Louisiana Department of Health Drinking Water Revolving Loan Fund (DWRLF).The Capacity Development program was established to ensure that a Public Water System (PWS) has the technical, managerial, and financial capacity to achieve, maintain, and plan for compliance with applicable drinking water standards given available resources and the characteristics of the service population.
+The program was created by the Safe Drinking Water Act (SDWA) of 1996, with the Louisiana Department of Health strategy being finalized in 1998.

 Louisiana's strategy consists of three elements below.

 Any new Public Water System (PWS) must go through the Capacity Development Program to receive a permit to begin construction.
 This process includes a technical review of the PWS proposed plans and specifications along with the completion of a business plan to ensure the PWS will have the technical, managerial and financial capacity to adequately provide safe drinking water to its service populations.
 After the review a permit will be issued if the proposed project meets all the proper engineer requirements, management standards, and sufficient financial resources have been identified.